 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) has replaced the Sustainable Growth Rate (SGR), a fee-for-service reimbursement program that paid clinicians based on volume, not quality.
-This decision was adjudicated in order to improve the value and quality of care provided to Medicare patients.
+This decision was adjudicated to improve the value and quality of care provided to Medicare patients.
 If you are an eligible clinician that participates in Medicare Part B, you are part of the initiative to provide high-quality care to individuals enrolled in this healthcare plan.

 Clinicians will follow one of the two tracks, MIPS or APM.
 Most clinicians will report under MIPS.
 For more information on the APM payment track, click here.

 What is MIPS?

 MIPS is a reimbursement structure that integrates three previous incentive programs: